 I like to think that I’m at the beginning of my food photography journey.
 Because of that, it’s hard for me to tell you how to succeed in food photography.
 I can tell you only the things that have worked for me for getting better every day and have the motivation to keep shooting.
 So, here are my tips:

-- Practice!
-It’s all about practise and working long hours by yourself.
+It’s all about practice and working long hours by yourself.
 I usually like to try different angles with every dish.
 Some dishes look better with overhead shots (like smoothie bowls), some look better from the side.
 You just have to find the angle and you will get there!

-- Have a digital detox and boost your creative side.
 We live in a time when it’s very easy to get overwhelmed with information.
 Especially when your work is online and you almost always look at your screen.
 It might be hard to concentrate or get new creative ideas.
 You might start comparing yourself with others and feel bad.
 Sometimes you might feel that everything has already been photographed and there isn’t a point for you to do that.
 However, there’s always something.
 You just have to find it even when it takes time.
 When I feel uninspired and overwhelmed I like to put all the electronics away and just relax.
 I usually do something active.
 I go for a run, do some yoga or play some tennis.
-Sometimes I just like to read something inspiring or go to the nature to clear my mind.
+Sometimes I just like to read something inspiring or go to nature to clear my mind.
 Spending some quality time with my family and friends is an important part.
 No phones and other electronics.
 Quite often when I’m in the ‘relax mode’ without electronics, I have so many ideas about what I should cook or shoot next.
-After this digital detox I’m usually so productive and I have more creative ideas.
+After this digital detox, I’m usually so productive and I have more creative ideas.

-- Find the light.
 Photography depends so much on lighting.
 You have to find it to make sure that your food looks delicious.
-Usually you don’t need studio lighting and you can manage to get great images with natural light as well.
+Usually, you don’t need studio lighting and you can manage to get great images with natural light as well.
 You just have to find a good window without direct sunlight (or use a diffuser) and that works perfectly.

-- Don’t shoot hungry.
 There have been so many times when I have missed the shot because I’m so eager to eat all the food.
-Sometimes I think that I’ve got the shot but actually my hunger is speaking to me.
+Sometimes I think that I’ve got the shot but actually, my hunger is speaking to me.
 So, I personally can’t shoot food when I’m too hungry.
 I’m just a little be too impatient to shoot images that I like.

 Do you have a favourite photograph?
 What’s the story behind it?